Opencontour/Opencontour_mousum/docs/Project Window.md

  activate the Cutter or Filler Layer from the Layer Menu.
-Each vertice will be assigned a sequential number; making it easier to spot kinks, etc.  See Help Guide section XXXX.
+Each vertice will be assigned a sequential number; making it easier to spot kinks, etc.
 <hr>

 - **Add Toe Crest**![Image](/image/Add Toe Crest.jpg): Opencontour can add toe and crest lines for projects that require extra detail.
 To add these lines at the appropriate elevations  (0.5 x BenchHeight):